-Hypothesis Testing
+Hypothesis Testing Cont.

-- Suppose we wanted to answer the question "Is the (partial) effect of x_k on y in the population equal to (the number) β ?" - ullet We maintain Null Hypothesis that eta_k is indeed equal to eta in the population and we ask the data to show us otherwise - i.e. our Alternative Hypothesis
+- Hypothesis Testing - Suppose we wanted to answer the question "Is the (partial) effect of x_k on y in the population equal to (the number) β ?" - We maintain the Null Hypothesis that β_k is indeed equal to β in the population and we ask the data to show us otherwise - i.e. our Alternative Hypothesis